 Student Code of Conduct

-Student Conduct and Community Standards (SCCS) is housed in the Student Affairs, Dean of Students office, located in the Student Union, room 2.02.18 (above the bookstore).
+Student Conduct and Community Standards (SCCS) is housed in the Student Union, room 2.01.04 (above the Ski Lodge).
 SCCS promotes appropriate standards of behavior for the UTSA community, in part by investigating alleged violations of the University’s Student Code of Conduct, and addressing these violations by holding students accountable while intentionally educating them regarding their choices.
 SCCS accomplishes this by truly listening to students and creating an environment where they feel heard.
 SCCS is a place where students can discuss violations of University rules, learn about University expectations, and report possible violations.
 All safety concerns should be reported to the UTSA Police Department.
 Visit the SCCS website for further information.

 Sec.
 101. Introduction

 By enrolling at The University of Texas at San Antonio (UTSA), a student neither loses the rights nor escapes the responsibilities of citizenship.
 All students are expected to obey federal, state, and local laws; the Rules and Regulations of the Board of Regents of The University of Texas System; the rules and regulations of UTSA; and directives issued by a UTSA administrative official in the course of their duties.
 A student who enrolls at UTSA is charged with the obligation to conduct themselves in a manner compatible with UTSA’s function as an educational institution; consequently, conduct which interferes with the use or utilization of UTSA facilities by other persons may be sanctioned regardless of whether such conduct is specifically proscribed by the provisions of the Student Code of Conduct.

 In this chapter, unless the context requires a different meaning:

 - Academic Sanction means a sanction affecting a student’s grade.
 For example, the lowering of a grade on an assignment, test, or in the course;